smirnov-mi/k8s/Rancher/RancherManagerSCA.md

 	09 Rancher Manager 2.7 for Rancher Prime Operations: Rancher Manager Extensions

-	10 Rancher Manager 2.7 for Rancher Prime Operations: Security Tools with Rancher Manager
+	10 Rancher Manager 2.7 for Rancher Prime Operations: Security Tools with Rancher Manager CIS (Which of the following are CIS scan types in Rancher Manager?)
+           OPA (uses polici to allow or deny requests) Kubewarden (A policy engine for Kubernetes)
+           NeuVector (It provides container security on multiple layers)

-	11 Rancher Manager 2.7 for Rancher Prime Operations: CLI Access for Rancher Manager and Downstream Clusters
+	11 Rancher Manager 2.7 for Rancher Prime Operations: CLI Access for Rancher Manager and Downstream Clusters access cluster nodes with ssh.

 	12 Rancher Manager 2.7 for Rancher Prime Operations: Backup and Restore with Rancher Manager